Norecipes - Elevating Everyday Meals

 Why Debone Chicken Thighs?

-While bone-in thighs or whole legs are great for stews, they're not suitable for stir-fried and pan-fried preparations.
-Although boneless skinless thighs are available, finding boneless skin-on chicken thighs in the US can be challenging unless you live near a Japanese grocery store.
-Thankfully you can enjoy the crispy chicken thigh skin and flavor of skin-on thigh meat by deboning chicken thighs or whole chicken legs.
-The first part of the video below shows you how to perfectly and easily debone chicken thighs.
+While intact thighs or whole legs are great for grilling or stews, they don't work for stir-fried and pan-fried preparations.
+It'd possible to buy boneless skinless thighs, but without the skin, the meat tends to dry out easily, and finding boneless skin-on chicken thighs in the US can be challenging.
+Thankfully, you can enjoy crispy chicken skin and the juicy texture of skin-on-thigh meat by deboning thighs or whole legs yourself.
+Since the average price of bone-in thighs tends to be significantly lower, you can cut food costs as well.
+It only takes a few minutes, and the instructions and video below will show you how to debone raw chicken thighs easily.

 How to Debone Chicken Thighs